se2024-jpg/Slash/docs/CONTRIBUTING.md

 [References](https://github.com/TommasU/slash/blob/main/CONTRIBUTING.md#references)

 ## Code of Conduct
 This project and everyone participating in it is governed by the [Code of Conduct](https://github.com/TommasU/slash/blob/main/CODE-OF-CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to fall2021se@gmail.com.
+Please report unacceptable behavior to sefall2023project45@gmail.com.

 ## How can I Contribute
 ### Reporting Bugs
 This section gives detailed information on how to report bugs.
 Reporting a bug will help the community and maintainers of the repository. <br>
 Before reporting any bug, make sure it is correct and you have all the details with you.
-Fot creating any bug report, please fill out [the required template](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).
+For creating any bug report, please fill out [the required template](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).
 This template will give us necessary information to help solve a bug faster.

 #### Before Submitting A Bug Report
 The following is a list of items you need to check before submitting a bug report. <br>